GRE Verbal Section - What it Tests and How?

 GRE Verbal Section

 GRE is administered in two different formats, Computer-based Test and the Paper-based Test.
-For both the mentioned formats, the structure of the GRE Verbal Reasoning section differs a bit.
+For both the mentioned formats, the structure of the Verbal Reasoning section differs a bit.
 However, the skill-assessing motive of the Verbal section remains the same.
-The name of the section, GRE Verbal Reasoning pretty much explains about the nature of the content it would contain.
-In the GRE Verbal Reasoning section, you will have to answer the questions based upon the verbal aspect of the English language through reasoning.
+The name of the section, Verbal Reasoning pretty much explains about the nature of the content it would contain.
+In this section, you will have to answer the questions based upon the verbal aspect of the English language through reasoning.
 Your skills like analyzing the given situation, drawing conclusions, exploring the author's meaning, text summarizations, comprehending the meanings of words, sentences, understanding the relation between the characters of situation or an event etc. will be assessed by the questions asked in this section.

 Verbal Section Format and Question Types

-The GRE Verbal Reasoning sections for both the test formats: the Computer-based and the Paper-based Test consist of two sub-sections.
-Each sub-section of the Computer-based GRE Verbal Reasoning section is allotted a total time of 30 minutes and consists of approximately 20 questions.
-Each sub-section of the Paper-based GRE Verbal section consists of approximately 25 questions and is allotted a time of 35 minutes.
+The Verbal Reasoning sections for both the test formats: the Computer-based and the Paper-based Test consist of two sub-sections.
+Each sub-section of the Computer-based Verbal Reasoning section is allotted a total time of 30 minutes and consists of approximately 20 questions.
+Each sub-section of the Paper-based Verbal section consists of approximately 25 questions and is allotted a time of 35 minutes.
 In the allotted time, you should answer as many questions as possible.
 In GRE, there is no negative marking.
 Hence, if you are running out of time, you can just mark the answers based upon your guess work.
 However, thorough preparation would only help you score well in this section.

 How Different Question Types Test Your Skills?